OddCanons/mashups/orange_is_the_new_black_box/mashup_rules.md

 * Eat and fully digest any 1 regular item.
 Costs 1 MP.
 * Eat and fully digest any 1 heavy item.
 Costs 2 MP.
-* If the item eaten is at least half organic, no matter how processed or dead, it counts as a eating a ration.
+* For the actions above, if the item eaten is at least half organic, no matter how processed or dead, it counts as a eating a ration.

 ### Mechanical Intuition